gnois/losty/README.md

 <div class="foo" title="bar"></div>
 ```

 Notice that if two or more arguments are given, and if the first argument is a string or a key/value table, then it is treated as attribute.
 Using string as attribute requires special syntax.
-They can be listed in square brackets, or preceded with dot to indicate classname, or hash to indicate id, or can be combined.
-Otherwise attributes can be listed as a key/value table.
+They can each be listed in square brackets, or preceded with dot to indicate classname, or hash to indicate id, as seen above.

 This works as expected, without attributes